LokiThePlague/Hacking-Notes/OWASP TOP 10 & Web Vulnerabilities/Type Juggling Attack.md

 A common example of how a Type Juggling attack can be used to circumvent authentication is in a system that uses string comparisons to verify user passwords.
 Instead of providing a valid password, the attacker could provide a string that looks like a valid password, but actually is not.

-For example, in PHP, a string that starts with a number is automatically converted to a number if it is used in a numeric comparison.
+For example, in *PHP*, a string that starts with a number is automatically converted to a number if it is used in a numeric comparison.
 Therefore, if the attacker provides a string that begins with the number *zero (0)*, such as "*00123*", the program will convert it to the integer *123*.

 If the password stored in the system is also stored as an integer (instead of as a string), the comparison of the attacker's password with the stored password could be successful, allowing the attacker to bypass authentication and gain unauthorized access to the system.